blbradley/zcash-swing-wallet-ui/README.md

 This program provides a Graphical User Interface (GUI) for the ZCash client tools that acts as a wrapper and presents the information in a user-friendly manner.

+## Download

+Use the [releases](https://github.com/blbradley/zcash-swing-wallet-ui/releases) page and get the latest version.

+#### Information on diagnosing some common problems may be found in this [troubleshooting guide](docs/TroubleshootingGuide.md).

 ## Care to donate?

 * ZEC: `t1TTsnidBB6LwzWu2DrZXtnJ3us8uh4FZPP`